EmperorArthurIX/MLOnClick/README.md

 - **Turning the Idea into a Plan**.
 We had an dream, but we had to lay down a series of steps to reach there as well.
 Brainstorming helped us come up with a few major steps to begin with
 - **Unclean data**.
 Not every dataset that gets uploaded on the app will be ML suitable.
 We need to have some sort of mechanism to detect noise in the data, and if possible remove it, or at least let the user know about it.
 So, we are working on implementing a null-value system which checks how much useful data is actually present in the dataset
 - **Categorical and Numerical Data**.
 Machine Learning models usually require Categorical data to be converted to features by one hot encoding, dummy variables, binary encoding and other such techniques; however, doing so **automatically** is easier said than done.
 We are still trying to figure out what to do with this issue.
 - **Bugs**.
-Sometimes, while testing the app, it runs just fine, but when I come back the other day, it breaks.
+Sometimes, while testing the app, it runs just fine, but when we come back the other day, it breaks.
 It's the second nature of programming, and we are tackling all this with `try` and `except` blocks.
 - **Data Type Incompatibilities**.
 Of course, when we perform Machine Learning by hand, we are able to go through data extensively and check for incosistencies in data types like the `Exam_Marks` column being labelled as `str` instead of `float32`, or `pandas.Series` being replaced by a `numpy.ndarray` and such stuff; however, we are still trying to find a way to do this without having to manually check everything.

 ---